legacysurvey/legacysurvey/pages/dr3/files.rst

 survey-dr3-DR12Q.fits
 ---------------------
-HDU1 (the only HDU) contains Tractored DECaLS photometry that is row-by-row-matched to the SDSS DR12 visually inspected quasar catalog (`Paris et al. 2016`_) such that the photometric parameters in row "N" of decals-dr3-DR12Q.fits matches the spectroscopic parameters in row "N" of DR12Q.fits.
-The structure of the DECaLS photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR12 `data model for DR12Q.fits`_.
+HDU1 (the only HDU) contains Tractored survey photometry that is row-by-row-matched to the SDSS DR12 visually inspected quasar catalog (`Paris et al. 2016`_) such that the photometric parameters in row "N" of survey-dr3-DR12Q.fits matches the spectroscopic parameters in row "N" of DR12Q.fits.
+The structure of the photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR12 `data model for DR12Q.fits`_.